LinkedEarth/Pyleoclim_util/doc_build/utils/introduction.rst

    :header-rows: 0

    * - :ref:`corr_sig <utils_corr_sig>`
-     - Estimates the Pearson's correlation and associated significance between two non IID time series.
+     - Estimates the Pearson's correlation and associated significance between two time series, applicable to cases where the standard assumption of independence breaks down.
+Three methods are currently implemented: t test with a heuristic correction for the degrees of freedom, Monte Carlo simulations based on an AR(1) model (`isopersist`), and phase randomization (`isospectral`).
    * - :ref:`fdr <utils_fdr>`
-     - False Discovery Rate
+     - False Discovery Rate, as per the method of Benjamini and Hochberg [1995]

 Decomposition
 -------------

-Methods used for decomposition.
+Methods used for decomposing timeseries into orthogonal components.

 .. list-table::
    :widths: 30 70
    :header-rows: 0

    * - :ref:`pca <utils_pca>`
-     - Principal Component Analysis (PCA, aka EOF)
+     - Principal Component Analysis (PCA, sometimes known as EOF analysis)
    * - :ref:`ssa <utils_ssa>`
      - Singular Spectrum Analysis
    * - :ref:`MSSA <utils_mssa>`